-Yet it looked like the 12 appropriations bills, in line with the deal’s numbers, would move smoothly through Congress with a combination of Republican and Democratic support — despite this year’s abbreviated calendar, according to Collender.
+Yet it had looked as though like the 12 appropriations bills, in line with the deal’s numbers, would move smoothly through Congress with a combination of Republican and Democratic support — despite this year’s abbreviated calendar, according to Collender.

-That changed when McConnell, after the first public confirmation of Scalia's death, said the GOP-controlled Senate would block consideration of President Barack Obama’s nominee to succeed him.
+That changed when McConnell, after the first public confirmation of Scalia's death had died, said the GOP-controlled Senate would block consideration of President Barack Obama’s nominee to succeed him.

-If McConnell blocks hearings, he invites retribution from Democrats.
-If he holds hearings, he invites condemnation from conservative groups, which have warned the GOP must not allow Obama’s nominee to proceed.
+If McConnell blocks hearings, he invites retribution from Democrats., and i If he holds hearings, he invites condemnation from conservative groups, which have warned the GOP must not allow Obama’s nominee to proceed.

 "Senator McConnell is right, under no circumstance should the Republican Senate majority confirm a Supreme Court nominee as Americans are in the midst of picking the next president," came a statement from Heritage Action for America.

 While Senate Democrats have not signaled overtly they plan to extract retribution on Republicans, they are expected to do so through delay tactics, by offering copious amendments or filibustering procedural votes on Republican-backed appropriations bills expected as soon as early April.